kurtbuilds/ormlite/README.md

 }
 ```

-However, this syntax has two possible issues.
+This syntax has two possible issues.
 First, `id` is not `Option`, so it must be set,
 causing problems for autoincrement id fields.
 Second, the struct cannot track which fields are modified, so the update
 method must update all columns.